Hiding Leader's Identity in Leader-Follower Navigation through Multi-Agent Reinforcement Learning: Results

 \subsubsection{Baselines}

 We test the multi-agent policy's performance based on primary task reward (efficiently reaching the goal) and and on its ability to hide the leader's identity from artificial adversary (identity hiding reward).
 These rewards are only used for evaluation purpose and are not accessible to the agents at test time.
-We compare the performance against traditional leader-follower controllers - Scripted PD and Zheng et al., \cite{zheng2020adversarial} as well as Naive MARL policy (Section \ref{section:training_state_1}).
-Scripted PD is a Proportional-Differential (PD) controller based algorithm where the leader tracks the goal location and the follwers track the leader.
-Zheng et al., \cite{zheng2020adversarial} used traditional control based method to track waypoints in the trajectory.
-We adopted their method to track the goal instead of waypoints.
+We compare the performance against traditional leader-follower controllers - Scripted PD and Zheng et al. \cite{zheng2020adversarial} as well as Naive MARL policy (Section \ref{section:training_state_1}).
+Scripted PD is a Proportional-Differential (PD) controller based algorithm where the leader tracks the goal location and the followers track the leader.
+Zheng et al. \cite{zheng2020adversarial} used traditional control based method to track waypoints in the trajectory.
+In their method, the followers don't know the leader's identity.
+We adopted their method to track the single goal instead of multiple waypoints.
 Scripted PD and Naive MARL only try to reach the goal location while Zheng et al. \cite{zheng2020adversarial} and our approaches also try to hide the leader's identity.